London, England and Northern Europe · c. 1860s–present (golden age: 1900–1920)

 Iconic whimsical works include: Rackham, Peter Pan in Kensington Gardens (1906); Tenniel, Alice's Adventures in Wonderland (1865); Nielsen, East of the Sun and West of the Moon (1914); Gorey, The Gashlycrumb Tinies (1963); Blair, It's a Small World concept art (1964).

 Generate unique whimsical SVG designs with AI.
-Free to try, no design skills needed.
+Preview free, no design skills needed — $10 once for a commercially-licensed SVG, no subscription.